-As open enrollment is fast approaching, leadership teams are finding new ways to streamline their annual benefits enrollment process, which can become a cumbersome task when not approached with a strategy.
-To help you avoid a stressful enrollment period, here are six tips and a few useful resources to help you successfully execute your annual benefits enrollment obligations.
+As open enrollment is fast approaching, leadership teams are finding new ways to streamline their annual benefits enrollment process.
+With the pandemic still present, employees are more concerned than ever about their health benefits packages.
+To help your company avoid a stressful enrollment period, here are six tips and a few useful resources.

 1. Communicate with Your Employees